DataSaiyentist/DataSaiyentist.github.io/index.md

 ## Cultural recommendation

-I would like to present you some of my favorite titles (movies, series, video games, books, comics/ BDs, manga).I prescribe strongly to take a look at it.
+I would like to present you some of my favorite titles (movies, series, video games, books, comics/ BDs, manga).
+I prescribe strongly to take a look at it.

 **However, I have to warn you that my judgement is purely subjective.
-So, don't be hurt by my opinions and feel free to leave if you're offended!**
+So, don't be hurt by my opinions and feel free to leave if you're offended !**

 **It's normal to disagree sometimes !**